Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: Discussion and Conclusion

 \section{Discussion and Conclusion}

 With the aim of finding a model more compatible with the universe and reducing the current controversial tensions in cosmology, this study questioned one of the properties of dark matter in the Standard Model of cosmology.
 We include a physical dissipation mechanism in the description of dark matter such as viscosity.
-In addition to the constant bulk viscosity case which was studied previously by \cite{Anand:2017ktp}, we assessed the cases in which the bulk viscosity has the dependence on $\rho_{vdm}$, Hubble parameter, or both.
-We noticed that with such dependences of viscosity, the $\chi^2$ for the cosmological datasets is reduced by roughly $\sim4$.
-Noting that we have added more parameters we computed the AIC criterion for these models and notice that for all of them $|\Delta AIC|<2$.
-The least value for this parameter is obtained for the M3 model, $|\Delta AIC|\simeq0.22$, where the bulk viscosity is assumed to be proportional to the powers of the Hubble parameter.
-Our results in Tables~\ref{best} and Figure~\ref{figcon} show that the assumption of viscous dark matter can only reduce one of these tensions, namely the $S_8$.
+In addition to the constant bulk viscosity case which was studied previously by \cite{Anand:2017ktp}, we assessed the cases in which the bulk viscosity has a dependence on $\rho_{vdm}$, the Hubble parameter, or both.
+We noticed that with such dependences on viscosity, the $\chi^2$ for the cosmological datasets is reduced.
+In a more quantitative term, $\chi^2$ of the models satisfy $M4<M3<M2<M1$.
+Noting that we have added more parameters, we computed the AIC criterion for these models and noticed that the same hierarchy also appears for the models, namely AIC values for the models are ranked as $M4<M3<M2<M1$.
+Our results in Tables~\ref{tab:best} and Figure~\ref{figs8h} show that the assumption of viscous dark matter can only reduce the $S_8$ tension, and not the $H_0$ tension.
 In order to relax the observed tensions $H_0 $ and $ S_8 $ simultaneously, perhaps in addition to viscous dark matter, the presence of relativistic components or early dark energy, should also be considered.
+The LSS-Planck tension has been advocated many times in the past as a signature of massive neutrinos in cosmology.
+Figure~\ref{fig11} shows that in different scenarios of viscous dark matter, we considered in this paper, massive neutrinos become more constrained than the cold dark matter scenario.